ukwa/domain-crawler/README.md

 Depending on the previous server state, docker may take 20+ minutes to start.
 Once completed and the server settles to low load, repeat the start up steps above (**ensuring no 'z' development scripts are used, and the kakfa queues need not be created again**).

 As 'docker swarm' is currently used, once docker starts, the 'dc_kafka' services should already have started.
-If not, repeat all the `dc*` scripts **skipping dc2 as the kafka topics need not be created again**:
+If not, rerun the dc1 and dc3 scripts that create the docker services:
 * cd ~/github/domain-crawler/aws-YYYY
-* `./dc0-initialise.sh aws_dc2025_crawler08-prod.env`
 * `./dc1-deploy_aws_dc_prereq.sh aws_dc2025_crawler08-prod.env`

+Watch `top` or `atop` to observe the machine activity - loading kafka queues or the startup of heritrix can take a lot of time when there's a great deal of previous data to load in.

 * `./dc3-deploy_aws_dc_crawler.sh aws_dc2025_crawler08-prod.env`

-Then, log into the heritrix UI, build and launch the last checkpoint - unpause if ready to continue crawling.
+Then, log into the heritrix UI, build and launch the last checkpoint.
+Now check the status of docker containers via http://localhost9191/query?g0.expr=up (especially as heritrix takes 'a bit longer' to report) and check the kafka queues(topics) have loaded their progress, http://localhost:9000/ui/clusters/dc-cluster/all-topics.
+Unpause heritrix only when ready to continue crawling.